 To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

 This is a two-stage, six-month public consultation, which will run from January until August 2014.
-The consultation as a whole will also address revising the NMC’s Code.
-Our Code sets out the standards of good nursing and midwifery practice.
+The consultation as a whole will address revising the Code (the standards of good nursing and midwifery practice) and implementing revalidation.

-In part one we focused our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
-This will help ensure the system we launch in December 2015 is flexible and fit for purpose.
-We also used this part of the consultation to gather information to draft a revised NMC Code and develop guidance for revalidation.
+In part one, which ran January–March, we focused on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
+This will help ensure the model we launch in December 2015 is flexible and fit for purpose.
+We also gathered information to draft a revised Code and develop guidance for revalidation.